seetharaman52/PettyShop/README.md

 	- I have exported my schema in a name "myshop.sql" using a command "mysqldump -u root -p -d myshop > myshop.sql"
 	- Just create a database with any name, then goto terminal
-	- Change the working directory to where myshop.sql is located then enter,
-	- mysql -u "username" -p "Your database Name" < myshop.sql
+	- Change the working directory to where myshop.sql is located then enter, mysql -u "username" -p "Your database Name" < myshop.sql
-	- Now use "mysql -u root -p" to enter into db in terminal
+	- Now use "mysql -u root -p" to enter Database in terminal

 ### Note: Use this query before login:
 	insert into users_list(user, secretkey) values('admin','admin');